sim0njo/docu/docs/Phc2Mqtt.md

 - BUS1/BUS2 are the PHC module bus connectors
 - 2-pin header at top/center labeled 'PWR'
 - 2-pin header at top/center labeled 'SPLIT'
-- U1 is the ESP32-DevkitC dual core CPU module
+- ESP32-DevkitC is the dual core CPU module
-- U3 is the DC/DC convertor power supply
-- U4 is the RTC with replacable battery located on the underside
 - Multicolor red/green/blue LED on the right
 - Pushbutton on the right labeled 'WIFI'
 - Pushbutton on the right labeled 'EN'